-What do the experts say about cats with special needs?
+What do the experts say about cats who need extra care?

 Some cats are born with disabilities, while others may become disabled due to accidents, diseases, or the effects of aging.
 Common types of disabilities include blindness, deafness, three-legged mobility, and cats with cerebellar hypoplasia, often called “wobbly cats.”